splunk/kafka-connect-splunk/docs/configuration.md

 - Add CPU or memory when the workers are resource constrained.
 - Add Kafka Connect workers to the distributed cluster.

 `tasks.max` should not exceed the number of source partitions because each partition can be assigned to only one task.
-A starting estimate from the Splunk 2.2 guide is two tasks per worker CPU, capped by the partition count.
+A starting estimate is two tasks per worker CPU, capped by the partition count.
 For five 8-CPU workers and 200 partitions, that estimate is 80 tasks; with 60 partitions, cap it at 60.

 Capacity-test with your own event sizes, transforms, acknowledgment mode, network, and Splunk deployment.
 The source guide reports approximately 50-60 MB/s for an 8-CPU, 16-GB worker when the downstream Splunk deployment is sized appropriately, but this is an example rather than a guarantee.